 To deselect a selection, select it again, or select one of the other visualizations.

 Complete the sales analysis report

-Your completed report combines data from the Products.xlsx Excel file and the Northwind OData feed in visuals that help analyze order information for different countries, timeframes, and products.
+Your completed report combines data from the Products.xlsx Excel file and the Northwind OData feed in visuals that help you analyze different countries' order information, time frames, and products.
 When your report is ready, you can upload it to Power BI service to share it with other Power BI users.